yesidc/MLinPractice/Documentation.md

 Some data are not possible to fill because of the nature of the data and non-usability.
 Such data columns have been removed.

-This are the columns have been removed:
+These columns have been removed:

     'user_rt', 'retweet_id', 'retweet_date', 'translate', 'trans_src', 'near', 'geo', 'source', 'user_rt_id'